-There are so many great video creation tools available, and I’m often asked what I recommend for classroom use.
-Here’s some thoughts…
+There are so many great video creation tools available.
+I’m often asked what I recommend for classroom use, so here are some thoughts…

 Choose the right tool for the job

 Now don’t get me wrong, I am not saying you should delete the more powerful apps such as iMovie from your devices.
-And, if you like to control all the elements, go right ahead!
+And, if you like to control all the elements of your film, go right ahead!
 But for many teachers, the perception that movie making is difficult, and the time consuming nature of some of the process has been a barrier.

 If you’ve never made movies because it all just seems too hard, it’s not.
-And, if you rarely produce videos because they seem to take you forever, let’s think about where we invest our effort, because with the right tools we can make choices that win some time back and direct our energy towards what matters.
+And, if you rarely produce videos because they seem to take you forever, let’s think about where we invest our effort, because with the right tools we can make choices that win some time back and direct our energy towards what matters in the classroom.

 If you’re documenting the learning in a lesson, filming groups or students at work, or creating a compilation of their products, you might be happy to sacrifice some control over the intricacies of the film to get something that looks pretty good, and that is done!
 What I mean by that is, if it doesn’t matter whether you show each student for four seconds, versus three, or if the transition is left to right or right to left, you can use an app that has some templates and themes that will give you a good fit and some cohesion, without any real effort.
 This means you can get your images and clips into a format that you can share as soon as possible.